If you love a good waterfall hike, then put the Ribbon Falls hike in Kananaskis…

 Bow Valley Provincial Park is irregularly shaped.
 It’s surrounded by Bow Valley Wildland Provincial Park to the north and southwest and Elbow Sheep Wildland Provincial Park to the southeast.

-What to do in Bow Valley Provincial Park – specifically the section on the north side of the Trans-Canada
+Bow Valley Provincial Park – what to do on on the north side of the Trans-Canada

 It took years of driving to Canmore, Banff and beyond to finally stop and make the detour into Bow Valley Provincial Park.
 This section of the park is home to a wide array of birds from the tiny rufous hummingbird to the bald eagle.
 In late spring when there’s still snow around we’ve seen the sleeping spots of a herd of elk and chances are high you’ll see a deer.
 Bears frequent the park too.

 We decided to try camping in the park for a night – for a quick getaway from Calgary.
 If it’s a fine day (without wind) the campsites along the Bow River are a treat.
 But on colder days you might want to be in the woods where it’s many degrees warmer.

 There’s lots of camping available with many excellent campsites along the beautiful Bow River.
 If you snag one of these sites you can certainly enjoy the birds that fly through the area from the front door of your tent.
 Don’t forget your bike so you can cycle the roads.
 Keep your eyes peeled for wildlife – including wolf, mule deer, elk, moose, and bears – though I have only seen squirrels.

 Many of the people we spoke with in the park booked their campsites for as much as a week so they could easily and affordably access the Canmore – Banff corridor.
 From the campsite it’s only a 25-minute drive to Canmore and a 40-minute drive to the Banff townsite.

 Hiking in the park